-- A refinance transaction that allows for the restructure of the existing debt as defined above. - The subsequent refinance of a restructured mortgage loan.
+- A refinance transaction that allows for the restructure of the existing debt as defined above. - The subsequent refinance of a restructured mortgage loan. - A purchase transaction with a member who had previously restructured a mortgage loan.

 See section 3.01, General Underwriting Requirements, for more information.